-For all your development-related needs, contact our Development Customer Service Center:
+For all your development-related needs, contact our Planning and Development Services Call Center:

 Developments Around Town

 Cary is in the heart of the Triangle area, which repeatedly ranks among the top places in the nation to live, work and do business.
 Get your project from concept to completion with the aid of our development process flowcharts or get more details about our stages of development and permitting below.

 Vision and Planning

 Starting your development in Cary may include verifying and/or amending your land use or zoning, or applying for Special Use Approvals.
 We recommend you consult with a Development Liaison prior to scheduling a Pre-application meeting with our Development Review Committee.